TalosSources/path_tracing/readme.md

 This is a simple path tracer written in pure rust (no GL) and running on the cpu (multi-threaded) for now.
 It is probably underfeatured and slow but it exists mainly for (self-)didactic purposes.
 Currently, it supports :
- * diffuse glossy and specular reflections
+ * diffuse, glossy and specular reflections
  * specular refractions
  * the combining of the two via fresnel equations
  * semi-specular surfaces